- Ed Pelle

 The team adopted the simple mantra of "shock the world" and won on the road at a regional in Miami, Florida and then again at a Super Regional at LSU.
 After defeating LSU on the road some fans of the prohibitive favorite from Louisiana even began to display "Geaux Seawolves" signs at the College World Series in a gesture of respect.
 The run to the College World Series is to date the most well-known accomplishment of Stony Brook Athletics and made the program known to more casual fans who resided outside of the Long Island area.

-Stony Brook Baseball plays its games at Joe Nathan Field, which is dedicated to current MLB player and the most prominent baseball figure in the program’s history after a large donation by Nathan to upgrade the facilities.
+Stony Brook baseball plays its games at Joe Nathan Field, which is dedicated to former MLB player and the most prominent baseball figure in the program's history after a large donation by Nathan to upgrade the facilities.
 The renovations were completed prior to the 2011 season.
 The current configuration of the field seats 1,000 and has a full FieldTurf playing area.
 Although Joe Nathan is known for his career as a relief pitcher for several MLB organizations, he began his professional career as a shortstop and was converted to the position despite protesting against the switch.

 As is usually customary in the Northeast where there are usually no concessions, supporters bring food for the team.
 What is unusual at Seawolves games is that supporters tend to bring food for everyone in attendance.
 The phrase "you can't complain if it is free" seems apt here, though incoming athletic director Shawn Heilbron has stated in interviews that he would like to address this issue by adding better seating and amenities for baseball.